Farmer Brothers: Company history

+In February 2025, the company launched a direct-to-consumer e-commerce platform, allowing customers to purchase its coffee, tea and spice products online for home delivery.

+In March 2025, Farmer Brothers launched Sum>One Coffee Roasters, its first specialty coffee brand, expanding its portfolio beyond traditional and premium coffee products.

+In March 2026, Royal Cup Coffee and Tea agreed to acquire Farmer Brothers in an all-cash transaction valued at $1.29 per share, subject to shareholder approval and customary closing conditions.
+The acquisition was completed in May 2026 after approval by Farmer Brothers shareholders.
+Farmer Brothers was taken private and its common stock ceased trading on the Nasdaq Global Select Market.

 Public Domain Coffee

 The acquisition of Coffee Bean International by Farmer Brothers was part of the company's expansion into "specialty coffee".
 As an outgrowth of that initiative, Public Domain was established in April 2010.
 A subsidiary of Farmer Brothers, Public Domain is the company's flagship coffeehouse which also serves as a lab and training facility for their baristas.
 The establishment is nationally recognized and is located in downtown Portland, Oregon (as is the headquarters of Coffee Bean International).
 In what some reviewers have dubbed a "cautiously designed corporate coffeehouse for high-quality coffee", Farmer Brothers showcases its "top shelf" coffees.